Submission Guidelines for The History of Economic Thought

 The History of Economic Thought is a peer-reviewed journal on the history of economic thought, biannually published by the Japanese Society for the History of Economic Thought.
 Submissions are welcome on a wide range of topics relevant to the history of economic thought and will be considered for publication either as “Articles” or as “Notes and Communications.”

-1. Submissions should be original and previously unpublished papers only.
+- Manuscripts should be original and previously unpublished.

-3. The Japanese Society for the History of Economic Thought will retain the copyright concerning all publications in the History of Economic Thought.
+- The Japanese Society for the History of Economic Thought will retain the copyright concerning all publications in The History of Economic Thought.

 Notes and Communications

-b. a reply or rejoinder to any published articles in the History of Economic Thought: less than 600 words.
+a critique or rejoinder to any article(s) published in The History of Economic Thought (approximately 600 words).